-Futures edge higher as big banks report earnings
+Futures jump as big banks earnings lift sentiment

-(Reuters) - U.S. stock index futures inched higher on Friday as banking shares rose on the first major release of the earnings season and geopolitical tensions and concerns over tit-for-tat trade tariffs retreated.
+(Reuters) - U.S. stock index futures rose more than half a percent on Friday after a trio of big banks reported strong quarterly results, while geopolitical risks and concerns over trade war eased.

-JPMorgan rose 0.56 percent premarket after the biggest U.S. bank by assets reported a 35 percent surge in quarterly profit.
+JPMorgan rose 1.5 percent in premarket trading after the biggest U.S. bank by assets reported a 35 percent surge in quarterly profit.

-Shares of Wells Fargo and Citigroup, which are also set to report earnings later, were also higher.
+Wells Fargo rose 1.2 percent and Citigroup gained 1.6 percent after both the banks reported profit above Wall Street estimates.

+“The numbers that we had were consistent with a strong economy,” said Scott Brown, Chief Economist at Raymond James in St. Petersburg, Florida.
+“The mood is still very positive and investors are looking at good news over the bad news.”

-Hopes are that tax cuts will help corporate America post its biggest quarterly profit growth in seven years.
+Tax cuts are expected to help corporate America post its biggest quarterly profit growth in seven years.
 Earnings at the S&P 500 companies are estimated to grow by 18.4 percent from a year earlier.

 Stocks got a boost on Thursday after U.S. President Donald Trump cast doubt over the timing of his threatened strike on Syria, easing the risk of clashes between Western powers and Russia in Syria over an alleged chemical attack.